EnhancedNetwork/TOHE-Docs/FAQ.md

 <details>
 <summary><b><font color=#d395b4>Why didn't TOHE load and give the pop-up "Fatal Error in GC" that says "Collecting from unknown thread"?</font></b></summary>

 This can randomly happen due to errors in the code.
 Re-installing TOHE + Re-pasting your Vanilla Among Us files will allow you to play again.
 If this happens constantly, please be patient as Developers are aware of this error.
+PS: Make sure you copy important files before re-installing (such as files in your Language folder, TOHE-Data folder, etc).
 </details>
 <br>